 A person’s Will expresses how they would like their estate to be dealt with after their death.
 To ensure the Will is legally valid, it needs to be carefully drafted which is why gaining appropriate advice is particularly important.

-There are several important reasons why it is advisable to make a will.
-On a practical level, a will provides certainty for family and friends at a time of emotional distress, telling them how their loved one wishes to deal with their estate.
+There are several important reasons why it is advisable to make a Will.
+On a practical level, a Will provides certainty for family and friends at a time of emotional distress, telling them how their loved one wishes their estate dealt with.
 Legally, it ensures that an individual’s property is passed on to persons or institutions of their choice, within the limits imposed by Guernsey law.

-Not only can a will refer to the disposal of a person’s estate, it can also include additional information.
+Not only can a Will refer to the disposal of a person’s estate, it can also include additional information.
 For example, it can express a person’s wishes as to whom they would like to administer their estate or care for minor children.
-It might also include wishes relating to trust provisions and deferment clauses, specific legacies and burial/cremation wishes.
+It might also include wishes relating to trust provisions and deferment clauses, specific clegacies and burial/cremation wishes.

 How much does it cost?

-To make a will a person must have what is known as testamentary capacity.
-In general terms this means that the person making the will, must be over 18 years old and of sound mind.
-It is usual to have the testator’s capacity confirmed by a medical opinion when dealing with elderly or infirm testators.
+To make a Will a person must have what is known as testamentary capacity.
+In general terms this means that the person making the Will, must be of full age (18 years old) and sound mind.
+It is usual to have the testator’s capacity confirmed dby a medical opinion when dealing with elderly or infirm testators.

 In this case, a person is said to have died intestate.
 At this point the law sets out clear rules as to who will inherit upon the death of a Guernsey domiciled or realty owning individual.

 For a more detailed table outlining the intestacy rules please see below.